codeddotdev/mkt-redirect/README.md

 Small C++14 project for redirecting/forwarding logic for Mario Kart Tour.
 This README covers prerequisites, build notes (native + Android), and where to customize paths and the target IP.

-## I WILL NOT GIVE SUPPORT ON USAGE - Aswell as this, This should be used as a base, not a final product - if you use it credit me please :)
+## I WILL NOT GIVE SUPPORT ON USAGE - Aswell as this, This should be used as a base (it's shit and not tested), not a final product - if you use it credit me please :)

 ## Overview